 History of Mascara Iberica

-Mascara Iberica (Iberian Mask) exposition will be traveling throughout Iberia until the 5th of November.
-The goal of the exposition is not only to create more cross cultural dialogue between Spain and Portugal, but also as an effort to preserve and promote the cultural traditions of Iberia as a whole.
-The exhibit features the mask traditions in both Galicia, Spain and Zamora, a region in northern Portugal showing over 60 photographs from 17 different celebrations, as well as 12 original masks and 4 mannequins in traditional dress.
+Mascara Iberica (Iberian Mask) exposition not only creates cross cultural dialogue between Spain and Portugal, but also is an effort to preserve and promote the cultural traditions of Iberia as a whole.
+The exhibit we attended featured mask traditions from Galicia, Spain and Zamora, while showing over 60 photographs from 17 different celebrations, as well as 12 original masks and 4 mannequins in traditional dress.
 “Mascara Iberica” has also been published as a book by Bernardo Calvo Briones, Antonio Pinelo and Helder Ferreria.

 Meet the passionate people crafting old-school Portuguese food deep inside Lisbon’s traditional neighborhoods.
 Visit the traditional hole-in-the-wall bakeries famed for their...Learn More

 Your relaxing day trip to Azeitão and Palmela in the region of Setubal, will not only only take you to...Learn More

 Just south of Lisbon, across the Tagus River estuary, you’ll visit the extraordinary villages of Sesimbra and Azeitão, renown for...Learn More